DarthJahus/Telegram.Group_logger/README.md

 ### 2. Invite your bot to groups you want to watch

-Invite your bot into your groups and launch the script.
+Launch the script and invite your bot into your groups.
 The bot will automatically send a greetings message to the groups, giving at the same time their ID.

 Save these ID in `groups` parameter, and give each group a (custom) name – it is important because group names on Telegram might change or collide.
 This should seem like this: